Myths and Legends

 On May 9, 2015, WDI unveiled a completely new Hat Box Ghost character (after much fanfare from Disney itself.)
 Created by Imagineer Dan Joseph and a talented team of Imagineers, the new ghost leers at you with bright, dilated eyes that shift back and forth as he glares at you.
 Suddenly, with a deep laugh, the ghost seems to "ingest" his own head in a strange bit of black magic as his skull appears to fall and dissolve into his rib cage, while the head simultaneously appears in the hat box hanging from his hand.

 With great inspiration from and admiration for original WED "illusioneer" Yale Gracey, Joseph is very pleased with the result.
 "Many challenges were overcome" to create the newly-designed character, Joseph said.
 "It's been a dream to be the lead Illusioneer to bring him back."
-Watch the effect in action below.
+Watch the effect in action below, in a moment captured by Haunted Mansion fan Rebecca Dimmick when her Doom Buggy stopped at an opportune time.

 Imagineer Patrick Simmons, who was responsible for scultping the body, shoes, hands and top hat, agrees with Joseph.
 "I think we've done Marc and Yale proud," he said.
 "This was such an honor for me to work on.
 Every day I came into work and faced 'Hattie' with enthusiasm and the knowledge that it was a big responsibility to get right."